The Tax Credit Office will write to you if they want to check your tax credits - you must send them the information they ask for by their deadline.

 - don’t send the information you’re asked for

-- were careless or dishonest when you made a claim
+- were careless or dishonest when you made a claim or renewal

 Contact the Tax Credit Office if you can’t send what you’re asked for - if you don’t, your payments may be stopped.